Mr. Martin Van Rijswijk, Principal

 BSc.
 First Class in Biotechnology (Universiti Sains Malaysia), Cambridge International Diploma for Teaching and Learning (CIDTL)

-Paul has spent the last 11 years in senior management of schools, and has been the driver of many platforms and opportunities for student leadership, gifted and talented programs and various academic and non-academic competitions.
-He has previously headed the secondary team as well as leading the whole-school CCA programme at two international schools.
+Paul has spent the last 12 years in senior management of schools, and has been the driver of many platforms and opportunities for student leadership, gifted and talented programmes and various academic and non-academic competitions.
+He has also headed the secondary team as well as whole-school CCA programmes at various international schools.

 Mr. Matthew O’Shea, Joint Acting Head of Secondary (KS3 & KS4)